 Established in 1978, our Board of Directors helps guide the activities of East Kootenay Addiction Services Society's programs and policies.
-Our board is a dedicated group of 9 community-minded volunteers who meet monthly to address the needs of the organization.
+Our board is a dedicated group of 6 community-minded volunteers who meet monthly to address the needs of the organization.

-My name is Avery Hulbert and I'm honoured to work, live, and play as a visitor on the beautiful Ktunaxa Territory.
-I have been a resident of the East Kootenays for the last 14 years.
-I am an Instructor in University Arts and the Criminal Social Justice Programs at College of the Rockies and have a Masters Degree in Criminology.
+My name is Avery Hulbert and I'm honored to work, live, and play as a visitor on the beautiful Ktunaxa Territory.
+I have been a resident of the East Kootenay for the last 14 years.
+I am an Instructor in University Arts and the Criminal Social Justice Programs at College of the Rockies and have a Masters's Degree in Criminology.
 I am an avid community volunteer and also have years of experience on various Boards, including the Cranbrook and District Restorative Justice.
 I am joining this board to learn and to continue to advocate for all members of our community, especially those who need support in having their voices and experiences appreciated.

 Polly is employed with ANKORS East Kootenay office as the Team Lead and Harm Reduction Coordinator.
 Polly has a deep passion for working with vulnerable populations and people who use substances including youth and adults.
 Polly comes to this work with her own story of resiliency and strength which has led to a commitment to support folks within the East Kootenay.
-She has a deep abiding respect for staff at EKASS where she has collaborated on many projects.
+She has a deep abiding respect for the staff at EKASS where she has collaborated on many projects.
 Polly comes to the table with a commitment to share knowledge and support the EKASS team.
-When she is not talking Harm Reduction, she is honored to be hunting, xcountry skiing and kayaking in the beautiful Kootenay Region.
+When she is not talking about Harm Reduction, she is honored to be hunting, X-country skiing and kayaking in the beautiful Kootenay Region.

-Hi I’m Lisa.
 I live in Fernie and I'm originally from New Zealand.
 I came here for a ski season 18 years ago and never left this magical place that captured my heart.
 I joined the EKASS board from the desire to serve my community in a way meaningful to me, as substance use and mental health have touched my life personally and profoundly.
 I am passionate about breaking down the stigma around mental health and substance use.
 I believe in humanity, and open and honest conversations and substance use, sharing our stories, applying grace and compassion and into getting resources to the hands and lives of the user, their family and friends.
 My first hand experience with a loved one has led me to have a heart filled with empathy for everyone who has substance use touch their lives.
 I feel honored to be able to take my story, passion and skills to serve and support the people on the front line in our community in addiction services.
 I have never served on a board of directors up until now so this is also something new and exciting for me!
-I have worked with a number of non profits in a variety of fields over the last 13 years through my work as an accounting technician and bookkeeper.
-I love my dog, snowboarding, hiking and my amazing community who I consider my Canadian family
+I have worked with a number of nonprofits in a variety of fields over the last 13 years through my work as an accounting technician and bookkeeper.
+I love my dog, snowboarding, hiking, and my amazing community who I consider my Canadian family

 Fostering the well-being of people and communities